IrtazaTanveer19/Differential-Forms-Project/README.md

 The PDF file is the final report that was submitted.

-The ZIP file titled contains all of the LaTeX code for the project.

 The PPTX file is the PowerPoint presentation that was made for presenting the project to the professor.